 Again, this may be something of a tourist hotspot but still worth seeing nonetheless.
 This gives you a brief insight into how Thailand (or Siam as it was then) used to be years ago.
 As the name would suggest, this is market on a lake and you get between stalls on a boat.
 Many of the items these days are a little less traditional but it something that you probably wouldn’t do anywhere else.

-Not far from the floating market, beautiful pool villa for rent or sale in the popular village of Baan Balina 4
+Not far from the floating market, beautiful villa for sale in the popular village of Baan Balina 3

 Pattaya Elephant Village

 Pattaya Elephant Village is a reserve for previously working elephants so is an ethical option when compared to many zoos.
 The mahouts which show you how the animals are trained to assist workers.
 You can go for rides with the elephants or you can just watch them bathe – the choice is yours but it is an opportunity to get up close to the beautiful creatures.